 At either stage of appeal, the chair, the associate dean or his or her designate may dismiss the charge, affirm the charge and penalty, or affirm the charge but change the penalty.

-At any time after a student has been charged with academic misconduct, but before the dean or his or her designate has rendered a final decision, the student may request a college ombudsman to facilitate an informal resolution to the problem.
+At any time after a student has been charged with academic misconduct, but before the associate dean or his or her designate has rendered a final decision, the student may request a college ombudsman to facilitate an informal resolution to the problem.
 The resolution may include a penalty.
-After a student has been charged with academic misconduct, he or she may request the assistance of another member of the college community in presenting an explanation or defense to the faculty member, chair, dean, or his or her designate.
+After a student has been charged with academic misconduct, he or she may request the assistance of another member of the college community in presenting an explanation or defense to the faculty member, chair, associate dean, or his or her designate.

 The penalties that may be imposed upon a student found responsible for academic misconduct include, but are not limited to, the following: